 My First Steps Into Photography

-My journey began simply.
-I bought my first camera in year 2000, a compact point-and-shoot film camera, a Nikon LiteTouch Zoom 70W, which I bought to take holiday pictures with my then-girlfriend in Singapore.
-Prior to that, I used to borrow my brother’s film camera, a Fujifilm, whenever I travelled.
+Then in the year 2000, I bought my very first camera, a compact point-and-shoot film camera, the Nikon LiteTouch Zoom 70W.
+I bought it so I could take holiday pictures with my then-girlfriend in Singapore.

 Why Photography Matters to Me